Terraform Enterprise Upgrade Fails with Error: 'No-Code Provisioning: Could not get module metadata'

 Problem

-The PopulateWorkspaceNoCodeModuleVersion is a required migration which must pass for the application to start.
-Since the migration failed, the application will fail to start.
-The migration failure is caused by a unique scenario where the module metadata endpoint returns a 500 error.
-This occurs when looking up a module version's metadata which failed to properly ingress.
+The PopulateWorkspaceNoCodeModuleVersion is a required migration that must complete successfully for the application to start.
+The migration fails when the module metadata endpoint returns a 500 error.
+This occurs in a specific scenario where Terraform Enterprise looks up metadata for a module version that did not ingress correctly.

 Solution

-Engineering has released a hotfix for this issue in v202401-2.
-The module metadata endpoint will now return with a 404 response instead of a 500 response when looking up a module version which failed to ingress.
-This change will prevent the migration from failing when looking up a module version which is in an unhealthy state.
+HashiCorp Engineering released a hotfix for this issue in Terraform Enterprise version v202401-2.
+In this version, the module metadata endpoint returns a 404 response instead of a 500 response when looking up a module version that failed to ingress.
+This change prevents the migration from failing when it encounters a module version in an unhealthy state.

-In order to recover the environment, a rollback of the application is necessary.
-Please follow the standard rollback procedures and upgrade directly to v202401-2 or higher on your next upgrade attempt.
+To recover the environment, you must roll back the application.
+Follow your standard rollback procedures, and then upgrade directly to v202401-2 or a later version during your next upgrade attempt.

 Additional Information